sdclarke/recc/README.md

 one at a time.)
 Run `reccworker --help` for the full list of environment variables `reccworker` accepts.

 Once you've set up the servers and environment, start the worker by running `reccworker`.
-You can optionally specify a parent (the default is `bgd_test`) and bot name (the default is the computer's hostname) by passing them as arguments.
+You can optionally specify a parent (the default is `bgd_test`) and bot name (the default is the computer's hostname and the pid of the process separated by a '-') by passing them as arguments.

 ## Additional utilities